damianhakert/damianhakert.github.io/source/posts/2016-05-24-1k-contributors.html.md

 ![](/images/blogimages/1k-contributors-images/1K_contributors_writing.jpg)

-As a community we’ve developed and released features like GitLab CI, which was an idea that was proposed by our current GitLab team member, Kamil.
-However, when Kamil proposed the idea of built-in continuous integration he was not a GitLab employee, he was a contributor.
+As a community we’ve developed and released features like GitLab Runner, which was an idea that was proposed by our current GitLab team member, Kamil.
+However, when Kamil proposed the idea he was not a GitLab employee, he was a contributor.
 Our most recent example of the strength of our contributors comes from Matt Oakes, who contributed a great new feature to the [GitLab 8.8 release](https://about.gitlab.com/2016/05/22/gitlab-8-8-released/).
 Matt’s contribution now makes it possible to suppress text file diffs by marking a file as non-diffable in your